NeilHcode/Pomotodo/README.md

 ## 📄 License

-MIT License - See `LICENSE` for details.
+GNU GENERAL PUBLIC LICENSE - See `LICENSE` for details.

 ## 📞 Contact